-It is probably not going to be an easy task and posture brace could make it a bit easier for you.
+It is probably not going to be an easy task, but a posture corrector could make it a easier for you.

-Most posture braces are relatively simple both in material and design, and if you want to make your own posture brace it should not be very difficult.
+Most posture correctors are relatively simple both in material and design, and if you want to make your own DIY posture corrector, it should not be too difficult.

 Why Make It Yourself?